-1. "Complex multiplication and homotopy groups of spheres" project
+1. "Complex multiplication and homotopy groups of spheres" project, with subtopics:

 2. Other papers in pure mathematics